-7.14 The Multi-Digit Toll Control program allows a customer to specify the toll calls which may be made from any extension within the PABX.
-The level of toll control for any extension can range from full capability (i.e. ability to dial any toll call) to being restricted to calling a single directory number.
+7.14 The Multi-Digit Toll Control program allows a customer to specify the toll calls which may be made from any extension within the PBX.
+The level of toll control for any extension can range from full capability (i.e., ability to dial any toll ca!!) to being restricted to calling a single directory number.
 An extension can also be inhibited from making any toll call.
-A full description of this program is given in Section MITL9105/9110-096-212-NA.
+A full description of this program is given in Section MITL9105/9110-096-212-NA, Multi-Digit Toll Control.